 Many attractions in town are open throughout the year, but others are seasonally open from May to September.
 This varies according to the business, so please check hours and/or call ahead before you head out.

 Our most important tip for visiting Corolla is to expect traffic on Saturdays.
 Saturdays are check-in/check-out day for vacationers, and it is not uncommon for the road to be backed up past Southern Shores and the Wright Memorial Bridge.

 Annual Events in Corolla

-These annual events are among the best things to do in Corolla, so get ready to add them to your calendar!
+These annual events are among the best free things to do in Corolla, so get ready to add them to your calendar!